-Student credit hour enrollment categories are shown below: (see tuition & fee schedule at www.ccs.spokane.edu/currentCatalog.)
+Student credit hour enrollment categories are shown below: (see tuition & fee schedule at http://catalog.spokane.edu/TuitionFees.aspx.)

-Full-time 12 or more credits

 Three-quarter-time 9-11 credits

 Half-time 6-8 credits

 Less than half-time 1-5 credits

 TRANSFER CREDIT

 Community Colleges of Spokane follows the statewide policy for transfer of credits as endorsed by the State Board for Community and Technical Colleges.
 Credits from other accredited institutions in degree, diploma and certificate programs may be transferred upon approval.
 For more information on transfer credit and degrees, refer to the Academic Programs section of this catalog.